sph3rex/json2yaml/README.md

 # Installation

-Requires Python 3 and PyYAML.
+Requires Python 3 and PyYAML or docker.

-TODO: Make this easier for someone who's not already an expert in Python to install

-For now, you must either create a virtual environment (using requirements.txt), or install PyYAML some other way onto the system.
-Once that's done, you can simply invoke json2yaml on the command line.
+For now, you can:
+ - create a virtual environment (using requirements.txt), or install PyYAML some other way onto the system.
+- use docker and the provided dockerfile

 # Author